Generic name: diphtheria, pertussis acellular, polio, tetanus vaccine [ dif-THEER-ee-a, per-TUS-is-a-SEL-yoo-lar, POE-lee-oh, TET-a-nus ]

 What other drugs will affect Kinrix vaccine?

-Before your child receives Kinrix, tell the doctor if your child has recently received any drugs or treatments that can weaken the immune system.
-If your child is using any of these medications, he or she may not be able to receive the vaccine, or may need to wait until the other treatments are finished.
+Before receiving Kinrix, tell the doctor about all other vaccines your child has received.
+Also tell the doctor if you have recently received drugs or treatments that can weaken the immune system.
+Your child may not be able to receive this vaccine, or may need to wait until the other treatments are finished.